metzlere/metzlere-sdd/README.md

 ### Project
 - **CLAUDE.md** — Project-specific context, architecture decisions, and development notes.
 Provides domain knowledge and technical constraints to the agent.
 - **constitution.md** — Non-negotiable principles and constraints that cannot be violated during implementation.
 Generated via spec kit to formalize project boundaries.
 - **TODO.md** — Task backlog organized by type (features, bugs, chores).
 Single source of truth for planned work.
+This is also useful context for the agent.
 - **CHANGELOG.md** — Chronological log of completed work.
 Updated when tasks are marked done, creating an audit trail.

 ---